 More slides from this period, this time in widescreen.

 Since the start of the 21st century, sightings of static programme slides have become much rarer.
 The first three images date from the early part of the Rhythm and Movement era in 2002/2003.
 A revamped style, featuring an excess of red, was introduced in May 2004.

 Slides seen early in the circles era, around 2006/07.
 By this time, slides were mostly used during the overnight Sign Zone, as seen in the second and third examples, and are now all but extinct.

-Static slides have always been exceptionally rare on the BBC's digital-only channels.
-These examples are for BBC Choice in 2002, BBC3 in 2005 and 2008, and BBC4 in 2003 - the latter being possibly the only one I have ever seen on that channel!
+Static slides were always exceptionally rare on the BBC's digital-only channels.
+These examples are for BBC Choice in 2002, BBC3 in 2005 and 2008, and BBC4 in 2003 - the latter being possibly the only one I have ever seen for that channel!